javrasya/django-river/README.md

 River is a open source workflow system for `Django` which support on the fly changes on every item in workflow instead of hardcoding states and transitions.

 Main goal of developing this framework is **to be able to edit any workflow item on the fly.** This means, all elements in workflow like states, transitions, user authorizations(permission), group authorization are editable.
-To do this, all data about the workflow item is persisted into DB. **Hence, they can be change without touching the code and re-deploying your application.**
+To do this, all data about the workflow item is persisted into DB. **Hence, they can be changed without touching the code and re-deploying your application.**

 There is ordering aprovments for a transition functionality in `django-river`.
 It also provides skipping specific transition of a specific objects.